 On this course you will usually be taught by a range of staff with relevant expertise and knowledge appropriate to the content of the unit.
 This will include senior academic staff, qualified professional practitioners, demonstrators and technicians.
 You will also benefit from regular guest lecturers from health and social care settings.

-96% of our final year students are satisfied with the overall quality of the course, so join us on live chat now or visit us at Open Day to find out more, or watch a webinar presentation about our Occupational Therapy course.
+Join us on live chat now or visit us at Open Day to find out more about the course.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 Bournemouth University, Lansdowne Campus

 For September 2020 entry: 128 - 144 UCAS tariff points including a minimum of 2 A levels or equivalent.
 BTEC Extended Diploma DDM.